onzfonz/comp227/src/content/6/en/part6c.md

 ### Asynchronous actions and Redux thunk

-Our approach is quite good, but it is not great that the communication with the server happens inside the functions of the components.
+Our approach is pretty good, but we can improve the separation between the components and the server communication.
-It would be better if the communication could be abstracted away from the components so that they don't have to do anything else but call the appropriate ***action creator***.
+It would be better if the *communication could be abstracted away from the components* so that they don't have to do anything else but call the appropriate ***action creator***.
 As an example, `App` would initialize the state of the application as follows: